Rigidity of wonderful group compactifications under Fano deformations: Introduction

 The main ingredient for the proof is the VMRT theory developed by Hwang and Mok.
 For a uniruled projective manifold $X$ and a fixed family of minimal rational curves $\sK$, the variety of minimal rational tangents (VMRT for short) of $X$ (with respect to $\sK$) at a general point $x$ is the closed subvariety $\sC_x \subset \mbP T_xX$ consisting of all tangent directions at $x$ of curves in $\sK$ passing through $x$.
 The projective geometry of $\sC_x \subset \mbP T_xX$ encodes a lot of global geometry of $X$ and in some cases, we can reconstruct $X$ from its VMRT at general points, which is the case for all $G/P$ of Picard number one by series of works (\cite{Mok08}, \cite{Hong-Hwang}, \cite{HL1}, \cite{HLT}).

 Let us recall the main strategy of the proof of Theorem \ref{t.HMRigidity}.
 As $G/P$ is locally rigid, we need to check the rigidity under specializations $\sX \to \Delta$.
 The family of minimal rational curves on $G/P \simeq \sX_t$ deforms to a family of minimal rational curves on $\sX_0$.
 The key step is to show that the VMRT of $\sX_0$ at a general point is projectively equivalent to that of $G/P$, then we can apply the aforementioned theorem to reconstruct $G/P$ from its VMRT.
-The rational homogeneous variety $B_3/P_2$ is an exception in Theorem \ref{t.HMRigidity} precisely because its VMRT is isomorphic to $\BP^1 \times \mathbb{Q}^1$, which can be deformed to the Hirzebruch surface $S_{1,3} = \mbP_{\mbP^1} (\mathcal{O}(1) \oplus \mathcal{O}(3))$ as embedded projective subvarieties.
+The rational homogeneous variety $B_3/P_2$ is an exception in Theorem \ref{t.HMRigidity} precisely because its VMRT is isomorphic to $\BP^1 \times \mathbb{Q}^1 \subset \mathbb{P}^5$, which can be deformed to the Hirzebruch surface $S_{1,3} = \mbP_{\mbP^1} (\mathcal{O}(1) \oplus \mathcal{O}(3)) \subset \mathbb{P}^5$ as embedded projective subvarieties.
+Here to remember the projective embedding, we use $\mathbb{Q}^1$ to denote a smooth conic in $\mathbb{P}^2$.

 For higher Picard number case, the rigidity problem becomes even more difficult.
 As a simple example, the surface $\mbP^1 \times \mbP^1$ can be specialized to any even-degree Hirzebruch surface $\mbP_{\mbP^1}(\0(-a) \oplus \0(a))$.
-This is the reason that we will only consider {\em rigidity under Fano deformations}, namely the fibers of $\sX \to B$ are assumed to be Fano.
+This is the reason that we will only consider {\em rigidity under Fano deformation}, namely the fibers of $\sX \to B$ are assumed to be Fano.
 We feel this is the right framework for higher Picard number cases.
 Note that for Picard number one case, the two notions of rigidity are the same.

 One of the nice features of Fano specializations is that they preserve product structures, as shown by the second-named author in \cite{Li}.
-In particular, a product of Fano manifolds is rigid under Fano deformations if and only if so is each factor.
-As an immediate corollary, a product of rational homogeneous varieties of Picard number one is rigid under Fano deformations if and only if none of its factors is isomorphic to $B_3/P_2$.
+In particular, a product of Fano manifolds is rigid under Fano deformation if and only if each factor is rigid.
+As an immediate corollary, a product of rational homogeneous varieties of Picard number one is rigid under Fano deformation if and only if none of its factors is isomorphic to $B_3/P_2$.